 Nernst-Planck equation A commonly used equation for describing the transport of charged species in a diluted electrolyte.
 The equation includes transport due to diffusion, migration and convection.
-The Nernst-Planck equation can be modeled in overpotential A deviation from the equilibrium potential.

-COMSOL Multiphysics using the Transport of Diluted Species interface.
-The Nernst-Planck equation is often combined with an electroneutrality condition, which can be modeled in COMSOL Multiphysics using the Tertiary Current Distribution, Nernst-Planck interface.
+The Nernst-Planck equation can be modeled in COMSOL Multiphysics using the Tertiary Current Distribution, Nernst-Planck interface (and the Transport of Diluted Species interface).
+The Nernst-Planck equation is often combined with an electroneutrality condition.

-Nernst-Planck-Poisson equation In certain situations, for instance when striving to resolve the electrochemical double layer at an electrode, and electrokinetic flow cannot be assumed, the Nernst-Planck equation is combined with the Poisson's equation for describing the charge density.
+Nernst-Planck-Poisson equation In certain situations, for instance when striving to resolve the electrochemical double layer at an electrode, and electroneutrality cannot be assumed, the Nernst-Planck equation is combined with the Poisson's equation for describing the charge density.